'Robbed, Scammed, Bamboozled:' Taco Festival In Washington Leaves Sour Taste In The Mouths Of Those In Attendance

 AZ Food Festivals’ website says they plan to make stops in Buffalo and Oklahoma city next, which is why these three are filing complaints after doing some research.

-“I came across articles that the North Dakota Attorney General’s office is looking into it because I guess there’s was worse they actually held it in the middle of Fargo,” said Garibay.
+“I came across articles that the North Dakota Attorney General’s office is looking into it because I guess their’s was worse, they actually held it in the middle of Fargo,” said Garibay.

-“They’re preying on people’s need to go to events like this, the last year and a half we didn’t have events so it’s like ‘hey we’re just throwing these events willy nilly’ and you gotta watch out because some of them are like this,” said Zyvith.MORE NEWS: Traffic Changes To Return To South Side Following Partial Building Collapse
+“They’re preying on people’s need to go to events like this, the last year and a half we didn’t have events so it’s like ‘hey we’re just throwing these events willy nilly’ and you gotta watch out because some of them are like this,” said Zyvith.MORE NEWS: KISS Concert At The Pavilion At Star Lake Postponed Due To Paul Stanley Testing Positive For COVID-19

 Pennsylvania Attorney General Josh Shapiro’s office has not yet received any complaints, but we will update you if this changes.